 My advice is to use a razor blade and begin working the gap between the headstock and the nut only applying a small amount of force as you slowly work the glue away from the timber.
 In most cases you will hear an audible ‘pop’ when the seal of the glue gives way.

-Another option, especially if the nut is not seated inside a channel is to use a light hammer with a piece of timber positioned between the hammer and the nut to distribute the impact and lightly tap until the nut comes away.
+Another option, especially if the nut is not seated inside a channel is to use a light hammer with a piece of timber positioned between the hammer and the nut to distribute the impact and lightly tap until the nut comes away, apply only minimal force.

 Cleaning the nut channel